danriti/moleskine/big-data/README.md

 - The decisions made surrounding the master dataset determines the kind of analytics you can perform on your data and how you're going to consume that data

+# Chapter 3

+- Requirements for data storage depend on how your data is going to be written and how it will be read.
+- Use Hadoop + Pail to kick ass.

+# Chapter 4

+- You should be linear scalable.
+- MapReduce is bad ass.
+But use it wisely.
+- The MapReduce paradigm provides the primitives for precomputing query functions across all your data, and Apaache Hadoop is a practical implementation of MapReduce.

+# Chapter 5

+- Complexity is bad.
+- So far, this is just a tutorial on using JCascalog.